`

 Welcome!

-I am the Jeffrey L. Hyde and Sharon D. Hyde and Political Science Board of Visitors Early Career Professor of Political Science and Assistant Professor of Political Science and Social Data Analytics at Penn State University.
+I am Assistant Professor and hold the Chair of Computational Social Science in the Department of Political and Social Sciences at the European University Institute, in Florence.
 I study the communication of political information on the internet, and how to make digital social science make sense.

 I have a blog discussing social science methodology, political communication theory and the practice of culture and politics --- and how the internet has changed each of them.
 I am also a contributor to the august Crooked Timber.